lucasnv/gobase/README.md

 ## TODO

 - I have to finish to create an example to create an user, and get an user.
 I have to implement mongo and memory storage
-- Delete tool boundedcontext.
-- delete internal folder and move everything into share/infrastructure
 - move http server to share/infrastructure
-- Create a folde into cmd folder one per entrypoint (api, cli, etc)
+- Create a folder into cmd folder one per entrypoint (api, cli, etc)
 - Take a look on make commands like lint-prepare and lint (make a intallation and it's not necesary)

 ## Configurate .vscode to debug

 - We have created a launch.json file in order to help you with VScode's configuration

+## Good practices

+- The recommended way to organize a Go file is to start with package declaration and import statements, followed by constants, variables, types, functions, and interfaces in that order.